explodinglabs/iko/README.md

 </p>

-_Ply_ is a **migration tool** for PostgreSQL databases, that allows you to quickly create migrations from the command line, or in a script.
+_Ply_ is a **migration tool** for PostgreSQL databases, that allows you to quickly create migrations from the command-line or in a script.

 It extends [Sqitch](https://sqitch.org/), adding [shell commands](/COMMANDS.md)
-to simplify creating and performing migrations.
+to simplify creating migrations.
 For example, to create an `api` schema, you'd type `ply create_schema api`.

 Combine the commands into a [script](#scripting) to generate many migrations at once.

 ## Installation